-(1) Any experimental treatment carried out at a private hospital or day-procedure centre must be in accordance with the National Statement on Ethical Conduct in Human Research issued by the National Health and Medical Research Council in 2007, as amended from time to time.
+- (1) Any research with human participants carried out at a private hospital or day-procedure centre must be in accordance with the National Statement on Ethical Conduct in Human Research (National Statement) issued by the National Health and Medical Research Council in 2007. - (2) The licensee of a private hospital or dayprocedure centre - - (a) must refer any research with human participants to a human research ethics committee (HREC), constituted in accordance with the National Statement, of the private hospital or day-procedure centre; and

-- (2) The licensee of a private hospital or dayprocedure centre - - (a) must refer any proposed new or experimental treatment to the ethics committee, constituted in accordance with that National Statement, of the private hospital or day-procedure centre; and - (b) must not carry out experimental treatment otherwise than in accordance with the recommendations of that committee.
+(b) must not carry out the research otherwise than in accordance with the recommendations of that HREC and the National Clinical Trials Governance Framework as published by the Commission.